AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: debugger

-  If GPS cannot properly initialize the debugger (using the :menuselection:`Debug --> Initialize`menu), it's usually because the underlying debugger (gdb) can't be launched properly.
+  If GPS cannot properly initialize the debugger (using the :menuselection:`Debug --> Initialize`menu), it is usually because the underlying debugger (gdb) cannot be launched properly.
 To verify this is the problem, try to launch the :program:`gdb` command from a shell (i.e., outside of GPS).
-If you can't launch :program:`gdb` from a shell, it usually means you are using the wrong version of :program:`gdb` (e.g a version of :program:`gdb` built for Solaris 8 but run on Solaris 2.6).
+If you cannot launch :program:`gdb` from a shell, it usually means you are using the wrong version of :program:`gdb` (e.g a version of :program:`gdb` built for Solaris 8 but run on Solaris 2.6).